-Another castle, this time a little more authentic, the Louvre in Paris, renowned for its incredible and countless works of art, its Ancient Egypt section unique in the world, its iconic pyramid by the artist Ieo Ming Pei, and amongst others of course, the famous Mona Lisa.
+Another castle, this time a little more authentic, is the Louvre in Paris, renowned for its incredible and countless works of art, its Ancient Egypt section unique in the world, its iconic pyramid by the artist Ieo Ming Pei, and amongst others, of course, the famous Mona Lisa.

 The Parisian museum attracts between 7 to 8 million visitors each year who wander for hours in its gigantic galleries bringing together more than half a million works covering a period from antiquity to 1848, which makes it the biggest museum in the world!

 Note that the Louvre is now a brand in its own right since there are now the Louvre museums in Lens and Abu Dhabi.

 Another castle and emblematic place in the history of France, Versailles and its estate welcomes 6 to 7 million tourists each year who come to admire the luxury and splendor of the Sun King, Louis XIV.

 Gilding, hall of mirrors, Trianon, French gardens, fountains… Versailles is full of marvels from the French golden age.

 Come and admire its enchanting aquatic and pyrotechnic shows.